 - The number one mistake made by teams is not using a CARBONATED bottle for the pressure vessel (the part you put the water in and pump up with air).
 Carbonated bottles are required because they are pressure tested by the manufacturer against defects.
 Non-carbonated bottles are NOT tested, and are NOT allowed, even if they come in a 1 liter size.
 Other parts of the rocket such as nosecones and fins may be made from non-carbonated bottles, but the pressure vessel MUST be carbonated.
 This is a serious safety issue, and rockets that violate this requirement will not be allowed to launch at all.
 It is a safety disqualification that will NOT be arbitrated.

 - Be sure that the pressure bottle remains intact.
-If you are unsure of what a glue will do to your pressure vessel, test it on an identical bottle first.
-Also, repeated testing and hard landings can damage your pressure bottle.
+Repeated testing and hard landings can damage your pressure bottle.
 Check it frequently for scratches and weak spots that may be compromising the structural integrity, and replace the bottle as needed.

 - Find the ideal water level for your rocket.
 While 100% air will give you the maximum potential energy, it has very little mass and therefore very little momentum to carry the rocket.
 Likewise, 100% water will have great mass, but very little potential energy to give it momentum.
 Don't wait til the day of the competition to decide how much water to use!